davwak/Curing-Chamber/README.md

 ![Curing Chamber](http://i.imgur.com/PM0CppD.jpg)

 # Usage
 The main Python file curingControl.py should run as a cron job every 10 minutes.

-It reads the current temperature and relative humidity inside your curing chamber.
-Depending on the results, it will adjust power to the fridge and the humidifier, via the WeMo Insight switches, to keep both the temperature and humidity within your range.
-It can also detect when your humidifier is out of water.
-Optionally you can log all this data to a database, and also use the Raspberry Pi camera to take a picture inside the chamber.
+This reads the current temperature and relative humidity inside your curing chamber from the AM2302 sensor.
+You can set ranges for your optimal temperature and humidity within the fridge.
+The program will then adjust the power to your fridge and humidifier when it gets outside of these ranges (via the WeMo Insight switches).

+All data is logged to a MySQL database, as well as a "last run" CURINGLOG file that you can check for last actions.
+Optionally you can also use the Raspberry Pi camera to take a picture inside the fridge for display on a webpage.

 # Hardware Requirements
 * Wine fridge.